-In a series of papers40-42 that were unified and reviewed in his seminal 1982 paper, Fienup introduced a broad framework for iterative algorithms.
-Three main classes of algorithms were presented: error reduction, basic input-output (BIO), and hybrid input-output (HIO).
+In a series of papers^{40-42} which were unified and reviewed in his seminal 1982 paper,14 Fienup introduced a broad framework for iterative algorithms.
+Three main classes of algorithms were presented: error reduction, Basic Input-Output (BIO), and Hybrid Input-Output (HIO).
 Of the three classes, the last is the most widely used by practitioners.
 This work resulted in new applications in a wide range of imaging modalities.
 Furthermore, the error reduction and Fienup algorithms continue to constitute the central conceptual framework for phase retrieval algorithms.

 While well-known in the field, the BIO and HIO algorithms lack a proper mathematical framework.
 The aim of this paper is to show that, just like the error reduction algorithm, the BIO and HIO algorithms also have powerful counterparts in the world of convex projection methods.
 Our discussion is somewhat more formal than what is usually found in the optics literature, as the level of sophistication of the algorithms requires great attention to details.
-As much as possible, we provide an intuitive and nontechnical discussion without sacrificing the mathematical rigor and precision necessary for a meaningful and constructive analysis of Fienup's algorithms.
+As much as possible, we provide an intuitive and non-technical discussion without sacrificing the mathematical rigor and precision necessary for a meaningful and constructive analysis of Fienup's algorithms.
 All technical proofs have been relegated to an appendix.

 The paper is organized as follows.
 In Section 2, the phase retrieval problem is posed as a feasibility problem.
-Section 3 supplies the necessary review of projection theory, convex analysis, and fixed-point theory.
+Section 3 supplies the necessary review of projection theory, convex analysis, and fixed point theory.
 The classical algorithms for solving the phase retrieval problem are presented in Section 4.
-Section 5 describes the correspondence between these algorithms and classical algorithms for solving the convex optimization problems: error reduction and alternating projections (Subsection 5.B); Fienup's BIO method and Dykstra's algorithm (Subsection 5.C), and Fienup's HIO method and Douglas-Rachford algorithm (Subsection 5.D).
+Section 5 describes the correspondence between these algorithms and classical algorithms for solving the convex optimization problems: error reduction and alternating projections (Section 5.2); Fienup's BIO and Dykstra's algorithm (Section 5.3); Fienup's HIO and Douglas-Rachford (Section 5.4).
 Concluding remarks are formulated in Section 6.